Military Review

 My scuba gear was homemade.
 An eight-liter cylinder with an airplane fire system and a lung machine assembled in an alarm clock case.

 Stepan! hi My regards.
-I also started with a semi-handicraft scuba gear.
-Two 7-liter cylinders for 150 atm. from the fire YES in the spark, the rest of the AF from AVM-1.
-The lung man, however, was bourgeois.
-And I thought about serious equipment when the guys from some dive club refused to take me and my friend for a dive, saying that we might not surface.
-Eh...
+I also started with a semi-artisan scuba gear.
+Two 7-liter cylinders at 150 atm. from a firefighter YES in a spark, the remaining spare parts from AVM-1.
+The lung-worker, however, was a bourgeois.
+And I was thinking about a serious outfit when my friend and I, guys from some diving club with us refused to take us on a dive, saying that we might not come up.
+Eh ...
 Youth, youth. winked

 PS Minus you obviously one of the rescuers put.
 Or a hunter.
 As you know: a diver is a rare, but very welcome prey for an underwater hunter! laughing